MicrosoftDocs/entra-docs/docs/external-id/cross-tenant-access-overview.md

 Primary identity providers are the ones that have federations with other sources of authentication.
 Fallback identity providers are the ones that are used, when a user doesn't match a primary identity provider.

 Fallback identity providers can be either Microsoft account (MSA), email one-time passcode, or both.
 You can't disable both fallback identity providers, but you can disable all primary identity providers and only use fallback identity providers for redemption options.
+Please keep in mind the current limitations of the feature:

+- If you have disabled Microsoft Account as a fallback identity provider, you might have users who were invited with both an Entra ID and a Microsoft account associated with the same email address.
+Instead of the user signing in with an email one-time passcode, they can redeem the invite using their Microsoft accounts.
-If email one-time passcode is the only redemption option, new users will need to select the ‘Use another account’ option and enter their email to initiate the one-time passcode process.
+- If email one-time passcode is the only redemption option, new users will need to select the ‘Use another account’ option and enter their email to initiate the one-time passcode process.
+This should happen only for users who are signed in with SSO using their Entra ID account.
+Other users would not go through this experience

 ### Direct federation for Microsoft Entra ID verified domains (Preview)